chef-boneyard/knife-maas/README.md

 ## Commands

+**Note**: Due to some limitations in the [MaaS API](http://maas.ubuntu.com/docs1.7/api.html) anything that has both `-h` and `-s` are required to function.
+Hopefully future releases will only require one option.

 `knife maas server list` - Outputs the nodes inside on MaaS

 `knife maas server <subcommand> --help` - is available and there are other options that aren't listed here.
 These are the most commonly used ones.